For a brief introduction to Enterprise Grid, start here.

 Workspaces don't always start out part of an Enterprise.
-Thanks to mergers, acquisitions, and simple evolution a workspace may become part of an Enterprise Grid.
+Thanks to mergers, acquisitions, and the inherent nature of life, a workspace may become part of an Enterprise Grid.

 .